mjul/diesel/README.md

 Commands are DTOs (Data Transfer Objects), so they are also decorated with attributes to allow them to be serializable with the BinarySerializer and the DataContractSerializer.

+Command can be generated with base types, see `defconventions` for a description of how to configure this.

+Do note, however, that since Commands are contracts it is generally best to declare base __interfaces__ only so that the risk of breaking contracts by modifying a base is minimal.

 ## Example

     (defcommand ImportEmployee (int EmployeeNumber, string FirstName, string LastName, int?
 SourceId))

 This generates a class with properties `EmployeeNumber`, `FirstName` and `LastName` and `SourceId`.
 Nullable types are supported in properties with C# short syntax, i.e. "int?" denotes a nullable Int32.

+## Adding Base Classes or Interfaces to Domain Events

+The code generator reads conventions from the optional `defconventions` declaration at the top of the Diesel source file.

+You can use this to add base types to the generated Commands.
+For example, to have all Commands derive from the `GreatApp.ICommand` interface, just add this declaration:

+    (defconventions :commands {:inherit [GreatApp.IDomainEvent]})

+Note that since Commands are contracts it is generally best to declare base __interfaces__ only so that the risk of breaking contracts by modifying a base is minimal.

+See the section on defining conventions for a full description of `defconventions`.

 # Defining Domain Events